 Methodology and quantitative information

-To develop this report, the STAR consortium partners (Vrije Universiteit Brussel, Trilateral Research, and Nemzeti Adatvédelmi és Információszabadság Hatóság (NAIH, the Hungarian DPA) conducted a series of semi-structured, qualitative interviews with a) senior representatives of several Member States’ DPAs and b) DPOs, data protection experts, and other stakeholders between January and April 2018.
-These interviews lasted between 25 and 60 minutes and were based upon an interview guide developed and validated by the research consortium in in January 2018.
+To develop this report, the STAR consortium partners (Vrije Universiteit Brussel (VUB), Trilateral Research (TRI), and Nemzeti Adatvédelmi és Információszabadság Hatóság (NAIH, the Hungarian DPA) conducted a series of semi-structured, qualitative interviews with a) senior representatives of several Member States’ DPAs and b) DPOs, data protection experts, and other stakeholders between January and April 2018.
+These interviews lasted between 25 and 60 minutes and were based upon an interview guide developed and validated by the research consortium in January 2018.
 The “Interview templates for interviewing DPAs and other stakeholders” (STAR Deliverable 2.1) were carefully planned to address the information needs for the project, namely mapping the current training practices and investigating the potential training needs of the stakeholders.
 Consequently, all questions intended to solicit a key information required for planning an effective training scheme in the STAR project.

 The stakeholder interview approach had been validated with regard to DPAs in the previous project PHAEDRA II where the methodology had proved a suitable way of collecting and understanding DPA perspectives.
 The semi-structured approach using agreed templates allows for flexibility and adaptation to particular interviewees, but also consistency across the different interviewers.